 ANDY STERN, a co-leader of the firm’s Securities and Shareholder Litigation team, focuses his practice on securities litigation and litigation relating to mergers and acquisitions, corporate governance issues and proxy contests.
-These matters frequently involve allegations of violations of the federal securities laws and common-law fiduciary duties, as well as claims of market manipulation and antitrust violations.
+These matters frequently involve allegations of violations of the federal securities laws and common-law fiduciary duties, breaches of merger agreements, as well as claims of market manipulation and antitrust violations.
 He has tried cases in state courts and the federal district and bankruptcy courts, as well as in arbitration forums in more than 10 states.

 Andy is a senior editor of the Enhanced Scrutiny blog, where the Sidley team provides timely updates and thoughtful analysis on M&A and corporate governance matters from the Delaware courts and, on occasion, from other jurisdictions.

 - CytoDyn Inc. and its directors in obtaining a complete defense judgment after an expedited trial in the Delaware Court of Chancery in a case of first impression arising from the directors’ rejection of a nomination of potential directors for failure to provide information required by the company’s advance notice bylaw.

 - Fujifilm Holdings Corp. in obtaining the reversal of preliminary injunction orders previously entered in connection with a merger transaction with Xerox Corp. and successfully resolving a lawsuit against Xerox seeking more than $1 billion for breaching its obligations in connection with that transaction

 - RoundPoint Mortgage Servicing Corp. and affiliates in litigation in the Delaware Court of Chancery regarding its counterparty’s claim that it was not required to close a merger transaction